-Chuck often speaks on panels where legal issues in fashion, music, art, and technology are discussed and debated.
-He has appeared before audiences at the New York City Bar Association, the New York County Lawyers' Association, the Copyright Society of the U.S.A., the International Association of Lawyers, and the Institute for Information Law and Policy at New York Law School, as well as at Brooklyn Law School, Cardozo Law School, Columbia Law School, Howard Law School, NYU Law School, Penn Law School, and Parsons, The New School for Design.
-Chuck currently serves as a Lecturer at the Fashion Institute of Technology.
-In June 2013, he will join the full-time faculty of NYU Law School as an Acting Assistant Professor of Lawyering.
+Charles often speaks on panels where legal issues in fashion (as well as music, art, and technology) are discussed and debated.
+He has appeared before audiences at the New York City Bar Association, the New York County Lawyers' Association, the Copyright Society of the U.S.A., the International Association of Lawyers, and the Institute for Information Law and Policy at New York Law School, as well as at Brooklyn Law School, Cardozo Law School, Columbia Law School, Howard Law School, NYU Law School, and Penn Law School.

-Chuck regularly posts at this site's companion blog, LAW OF FASHION, about legal issues of interest to individuals and companies in fashion, media, and art.
-(The blog's affiliated LinkedIn group, also called LAW OF FASHION, counts among its nearly 2000 members many leading law firm partners and in-house counsel at top fashion corporations.)
-Chuck has also written for Law360 and several other web publications, and contributed articles on intellectual property law to print periodicals like LANDSLIDE (the American Bar Association's bimonthly magazine on IP law) and Intellectual Property Magazine.
+Charles regularly posts on the blog LAW OF FASHION, addressing legal issues of interest to individuals and companies in fashion, media, and art.
+(The blog's affiliated LinkedIn group, also called LAW OF FASHION, counts among its 2000 members many leading law firm partners and in-house counsel at top fashion corporations.)
+Charles has also written for Law360 and other web publications, and has contributed articles on intellectual property law to print periodicals like Intellectual Property Magazine, the American Bar Association's LANDSLIDE Magazine, and Vestoj: The Journal of Sartorial Matters.

-Chuck is the author of a chapter on intellectual property law in West's Navigating Fashion Law: Leading Lawyers on Exploring the Trends, Cases, and Strategies of Fashion Law, and will contribute a section on copyright law to the highly anticipated second edition of Barbara Kolsun and Guillermo Jimenez's Fashion Law: A Guide for Designers, Fashion Executives, and Attorneys.
-Chuck's writing on IP law has also appeared in Professor Alan Nemeth's undergraduate textbook v. (versus): Case Law, Concepts, & American Society (Cognella 2012).
-Chuck is currently putting the finishing touches on the first installment of a treatise, Colman on Fashion Law, slated for publication by LexisNexis-Matthew Bender in late 2013.
+Charles is the author of a chapter on intellectual property law in West's Navigating Fashion Law: Leading Lawyers on Exploring the Trends, Cases, and Strategies of Fashion Law, and has contributed a section on copyright law to the highly anticipated second edition of Fashion Law: A Guide for Designers, Fashion Executives, and Attorneys.
+His writing on IP law has also appeared in Professor Alan Nemeth's undergraduate textbook v. (versus): Case Law, Concepts, & American Society (Cognella 2012).
+Charles is currently putting the finishing touches on a single-volume treatise, tentatively titled Fashion and Copyright and slated for publication by LexisNexis-Matthew Bender in late 2013.